-To create a new data source, we just go ahead and hit this drop down button.
-And as you can see, I have some obviously populated in here because I've done this a couple of times, but I'm going to go ahead and show you how it works.
+To create a new data source, we just hit this drop down button.
+As you can see, I have some obviously populated in here because I've done this a couple of times, but I'm going to show you how it works.

 Another thing I like a lot about Data Studio is you can see it's pulling in all of the Google Analytics dimensions.
-When you're using a third party tool, sometimes you are limited to the amount of dimensions and metrics you can pull in.
+When you're using a third-party tool, sometimes you are limited to the amount of dimensions and metrics you can pull in.
 Like Tableau, depending on the combination, you're limited.
 Power BI, you're limited.
-Some of the other sources, you have to pull them in to different buckets.
+Some of the other sources, you have to pull them into different buckets.
 When you use Data Studio, you can pull them all right in and begin to work with those reports.
 Click the add to report button, and now that is connected.
 The next thing we have to do is we want to do Search Console data.
-And as you see, this one says site and this one says URL.
+As you see, this one says site and this one says URL.
 We need both of these connections in order to make this work.
 We'll follow the exact same process as we did before.

 Data Studio has ramped up their permissions.
-So when you go to share a view here, and you share this with a client, you have to make sure that you give them access to this report.
+When you go to share a view here, and you share this with a client, you have to make sure that you give them access to this report.
 Otherwise, they won't be able to see it.
 You can't just share the link.
-So you have to add the people who you want to be able to view, or you can change the manage access here.
+You have to add the people who you want to be able to view, or you can change the manage access here.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.